-Bloomberg investigated the people that own the most land in America and this map of Maine speaks for itself:
+Bloomberg investigated the 100 people that own the most land in America and this map shows where they have bought land:

 The 100 largest owners of private property in the U.S., newcomers and old-timers together, have 40 million acres, or approximately 2% of the country’s land mass, according to data from the Land Report and reporting by Bloomberg News.
 Ten years ago, the top 100 had fewer than 30 million acres.

-Many of these individuals own more land area than the entire state of Rhode Island and altogether, these 100 landowners control an area about as big as the entire state of Florida.
+Altogether, these 100 landowners control an area about as big as the entire state of Florida and many of these individuals own more land area than the entire state of Rhode Island.
 If anything this investigation understates the concentration of land ownership because a lot of properties is held by private corporations whose owners are hard to identify and sometimes the corporations are owned by other corporations as in the case of President Trump’s holdings.
 Trump owns approximately 500 business entities (although the exact number is unclear) that are collectively known as the Trump Organization and only about half of them use the Trump name.
 Even though Trump’s holdings have gotten much more scrutiny than other wealthy people, even here we don’t know exactly what he owns, how wealthy he is, nor how many companies he actually controls.
 And there are hundreds of Americans who are wealthier than Trump and whose holdings are probably even more complicated and secretive.

 A lot of this land is located in relatively cheap areas according to this estimate:

-This map shows the distribution of federally owned land.
+This map shows the distribution of federally owned land [plus tribal-owned land in pink].

 Because this map only shows federal ownership, it leaves out vast territories owned by the state governments.
 For example, this map shows that the federal government owns nearly 3/4 of Alaska and then the state government owns another quarter of the state of Alaska leaving less than 1% of Alaskan territory that is owned by private citizens.